YOU’RE NOT ALONE

 Meets the 4th Thursday of each month, 7:00-8:30 p.m. in the Waiting Room on 2nd Floor of the Ruse Building above the Blanchard Valley Hospital Emergency Room.
 For more information call Century Health at 419-425-5050.

-Smart Recovery is the leading self-empowering addiction recovery support groups.
+SMART Recovery is the leading self-empowering addiction recovery support groups.
 Participants learn recovery tools based on the latest scientific research and participate in a world-wide community with free, self-empowering, science-based mutual help groups and online services.
+This group will be meeting on Tuesdays from 7-8pm at Focus on Friends, 509 Trenton Ave, Findlay, Ohio 45840, beginning on March 3rd, 2015.
+The meetings are open and no registration is required.

 In The News